William E. Metzger

 William Ernest Metzger (September 30, 1868 – April 11, 1933) was an automotive pioneer and salesman from Detroit.
-He opened one of the first automobile dealerships in the United States, and participated in the early development of a number of early automobile companies, including the Cadillac Automobile Company and the E-M-F Company, in which the "M" stands for his name.
+He opened one of the first automobile dealerships in the United States and participated in the early development of several automobile companies, including the Cadillac Automobile Company and the E-M-F Company, in which the "M" stands for his name.

 Early life

 William Metzger was born in Peru, Illinois, in 1868.
 At the age of 10 he moved to Detroit with his father and later graduated from Detroit High School in 1885.
 He immediately got a job at Hudson & Symington furniture (owned by J. L. Hudson).

 As a young man, Metzger became enamored of bicycle riding, becoming the first vice president of Detroit's Wheelman's Club and finishing a number of 100-mile bicycle rides.
 Soon his hobby became his business: in 1891, Metzger joined Stanley B Huber to open Huber & Metzger, a bicycle shop located in the center of downtown Detroit.
 The store soon became one of the largest in the country, and dealt directly with suppliers in England.